 Currently, a capacity of 26,000 has been reduced by four-fifths because of safety considerations.
 The main stand, accessible from Mersey Street, contains the club shop and offices, and a seated paddock in front.
 The Railway Stand opposite offers covered seating, with one section for away fans.

 Visiting supporters access the ground via a covered walkway by the train tracks, which also leads to the open west terrace – home fans, arriving via Parkgate Drive off Mersey Street, gather behind the east goal open terrace.
 Other sections of open terrace remain closed off.

 Going to the ground – tips and timings

 Almost walkable from George Best Belfast City airport, The Oval lies between Titanic Quarter and Sydenham stations on the Belfast-Bangor line but neither option is particularly pedestrian-friendly.

-Bus Nos.4A and 4B leave Donegall Square West every 10-30min, taking 10min to reach Connswater (Newtownards Road), passing Central Station/East Bridge Street.
+Buses 4A and 4B leave Donegall Square West every 10-30mins, taking 10mins to reach Connswater (Newtownards Road), passing Central Station/East Bridge Street.
 You’ll see a McDonald’s ahead – alight there.
 Walk up Connswater Street, which turns into Severn Street, then take the fourth right into Yukon Street.
 Straight ahead is Mersey Street, with The Oval behind it.
 Allow 7min from McDonald’s.